-Occupancy and equipment expenses of \$536 million remained flat on the prior half, with the decrease in rent resulting from the completion of the move to the new office premises being offset by higher building and operating lease depreciation expense:
+Occupancy and equipment expenses of \$536 million remained flat on the prior half, with the decrease in rent resulting from the completion of the move to the new office premises being offset by higher building and operating lease depreciation expense;

-Information technology services expenses increased by 8% to \$627 million, primarily due to additional system support costs and increased software amortisation driven by the CBM initiative:
+Information technology services expenses increased by 8% to \$627 million, primarily due to additional system support costs and increased software amortisation driven by the Core Banking Modernisation initiative;

-Other expenses increased by 2% to \$1,028 million, impacted by higher compliance costs; and
+Other expenses increased by 2% to \$1,028 million, impacted by higher compliance costs;

-Group expense to income ratio improved 100 basis points on the prior comparative period to 45.0%.
-The banking expense to income ratio decreased 110 basis points on the prior comparative period to 40.8%.
+Group expense to income ratio improved 110 basis points on the prior comparative period to 45.1%.
+The banking expense to income ratio improved 120 basis points on the prior comparative period to 40.2%, benefitting from a continued focus on technology and productivity-driven operating efficiencies.